The United Nations (UN) Sustainable Development Goal #2 is to end hunger, achieve food security and promote sustainable agriculture.

 Our work at AgUnity directly impacts this diagram in two separate places: local food production and household income.
 By connecting smallholder farmers via our smartphones, we are able to facilitate the distribution of critical information relating to farming best practices and provide access to a broader range of inputs.
 This helps farmers to more effectively source and apply fertilizer and pesticides, whilst driving increased productivity.
 Our blockchain technology also allows for produce to be traced by commodity buyers back to the farmer, allowing to apply fairer price points to a higher quality of produce - meaning a higher pay to the latter.

-Food security is measured and reported on a country level using the food security index which takes into account the following four pillars of food security:
+Food security is measured and reported on a country level using the food security index security index which takes into account the following four pillars of food security:

 The first three are considered the core factors making up the food security index, while the last one is a risk adjustment factor, accounting for the fact that food systems and the environment are deeply interconnected.